muratk5n/thirdwave/en/README.md

 No near-term plans to land on Normandy then?

-"Infantry takes big hit in British Army reorganisation Nearly 20% of the British Army's infantry soldiers are to be lost as a result of the Future Soldier reorganisation"
+"Infantry takes big hit in British Army reorganisation..
+Nearly 20% of the British Army's infantry soldiers are to be lost as a result of the Future Soldier reorganisation"